gcallah/work/chaps/weber.md

 If the above statements were intended by Weber as "partisan" endorsements of Protestantism as superior to Catholicism, I would recommend against hiring him as a marketing consultant.

+### Weber's Mirror-Image: Marxists and the Protestant Ethic

+Interestingly, Marxists represent a significant body of commentators who agree with Weber on a close relationship between Calvinism and capitalism.
+But for them, the causality runs (almost?) entirely *from* capitalism *to* Calvinism, in keeping with the Marxist principle that religions, philosophies, and political positions are mere "superstructure," produced by material, economic "forces."[^1] H.M.
+Robertson writes, on this point, "I wish to show that the spirit of capitalism has arisen rather from the material conditions of civilization than from some religious impulse" (1959:10).

+Talcott Parsons wrote a paper responding to Robertson, noting:

+"Though Dr. Robertson does not explicitly deny that Weber introduced qualifications into his thesis, he continually writes in a vein which allows the reader to think that Weber was putting forward a 'monistic' view of capitalistic development such that the demonstration of the importance of any factors other than the Protestant ethic was quite sufficient to refute Weber's position.
+Obviously such is not the case.
+Even the demonstration of the importance of the influence of capitalistic interests on the Protestant ethic itself is not in the least conclusive unless it goes so far as a proof that this influence completely accounts for it.
+Though he sometimes seems to claim this, I am sure a disinterested reader will agree with me that Dr. Robertson has furnished no such proof" (1935: 689)

+As Raymond Aron put it:

+"it was not Weber's intention to reverse the doctrine of historical materialism in order to substitute a causality of religious forces for the causality of economic forces" (2019: 201).

+In short, Weber never undertook to state just how important he found the "Protestant factor" to be in the rise of modern capitalism, and explicitly stated that should be the topic of a separate study.

 ### Tawney